-Ms. Hunt devised a plan to conceal her enormous income.
+Ms. Hunt devised a plan to conceal her very large income.
 She signed over to charity the royalties from the sale of hundreds of thousands of textbooks sold annually.
 That, in addition to her profits from editing, revising, and even anonymously writing some of the books.

-The charity Hunt selected was the Scientific Temperance Federation.
-That group consisted of Mary Hunt, her pastor, and a few friends.
-The goal of the Federation was to support the operation of the WCTU’s Department of Scientific Temperance Instruction.
-The national headquarters was a large house.
+The charity Hunt selected was a small group.
+It was composed of Mary Hunt, her pastor, and a few friends.
+The goal was to support the operation of the WCTU’s DSTI.
+Or was it to hide Mary Hunt’s income?
+The headquarters of the charity was a large house.
 It was also Hunt’s residence.

 Scientific Temperance Federation Formed

 These deceitful legal arrangements clouded ownership of her estate.
-This led to the creation of the Scientific Temperance Federation.
-Mary Hunt’s personal secretary, Cora Stoddard, headed the new organization.
+And there was a legal battle.
+This led to the creation of the Scientific Temperance Federation (STF).
+Mary Hunt’s personal secretary, Cora Stoddard, headed the new group.

-Mary Hunt had amassed a substantial fortune from her supposedly “voluntary” work.
-This gave the Scientific Temperance Federation a very large endowment.
+Mary Hunt had amassed a large fortune from her supposedly “voluntary” work.
+This gave the STF a large endowment.
 It used it in a wide variety of activities to promote the temperance movement and prohibition.

 These were three-dimensional visual images on the effects of alcohol.
 Actually, of alcohol abuse.
-The Federation introduced these in 1912 at an exhibit on Alcohol and Public Health presented.
-This was at the International Congress in Hygiene and Demography held in Washington, D.C.
+The STF introduced these in 1912 at an exhibit on Alcohol and Public Health presented.
+This was at the International Congress in Hygiene and Demography in Washington, D.C.

-A major nation-wide project of the Scientific Temperance Federation was an innovative “Education on Wheels” project.
+A major nation-wide project of the STF was an innovative “Education on Wheels” project.
 It took temperance education directly to people at their homes and farms.

 The delivery system for Education of Wheels consisted of “A light express wagon.
 Twenty Scientific Temperance and home-made posters.
 Talking machine.
 Italian, Swedish, Polish and English talking machine records.
-Various dramatic representations of SCIENTIFIC temperance facts in the form of entertaining models, etc. A good supply of scientific temperance and no-license literature and buttons for children”(emphasis in original).
+Various dramatic representations of SCIENTIFIC temperance facts in the form of entertaining models, etc. A good supply of scientific temperance and no-license literature and buttons for children.1 (Emphasis in original.)

 The Education on Wheels project was very successful in reaching people with the message of temperance.
-Nevertheless, there were problems.
-They included the decline of temperance sentiment, the repeal of Prohibition, and the stock market crash of 1929.
-This led to the Federation joining with the Temperance Education Foundation in 1933.
-However, it maintained its separate identity and published temperance materials until at least 1968.
+Yet there were problems.
+Of course, there was the Repeal of Prohibition.
+And the stock market crash leading to the Depression.
+This led to the STF joining with the Temperance Education Foundation in 1933.
+But it kept its own identity and published temperance materials until least 35 years.

-- Berk, L. Temperance and Prohibition era propaganda: a study in rhetoric.
+- Berk, L. Temperance and Prohibition era propaganda.
 Brown U Library.